from pathlib import Path

 5.5.2 Holiday calendars

 Not many people know this, but Pandas can do some quite powerful stuff with Holiday Calendars.
-There is an open issue to add this functionality to Polars.
+Some, but not all, of this functionality is available in Polars in the expr.dt namespace.

 5.5.3 Timezones